July 2, 2025

 Solar projects Israel: 2 Amazing Large-Scale Initiatives Approved

-The Ashalim plant is equipped with advanced solar thermal technology, which uses mirrors to concentrate sunlight onto a central receiver.
-This concentrated solar energy is then used to heat a fluid, which in turn generates steam to drive a turbine and produce electricity.
-The addition of the 120 MW PV system will complement the existing thermal infrastructure, allowing for a more balanced and reliable energy output.
+The Ashalim plant features advanced solar thermal technology, using a field of mirrors to concentrate sunlight onto a central receiver.
+This concentrated energy heats a fluid, which then generates steam to drive a turbine and produce electricity.
+Adding the new 120 MW PV system will complement this thermal infrastructure, creating a more balanced and reliable energy output.

 More Israel Solar News